The 40-Year-Old Virgin

 One thing you may notice about all of these people is that I probably wouldn’t be friends with any of them in real life.
 The point behind these characters though isn’t to make them PC and likable, it’s to make them believable and humorous.
 While I wouldn’t be friends with any of these people in real life, they are funny to watch which should be what the focus is in a comedy.
 The ‘You Know How I Know You’re Gay?’ bit, while not a conversation I’d enjoy having with any of my friends, is still very funny to watch.
 I don’t know why, I can’t help but laugh every time I see it just because Seth Rogen’s and Paul Rudd’s improv is so believable.
 Although some of the jokes in this movie really haven’t aged well, such as the one about the trans prostitute.
 Really uncomfortable.
 Yeah Seth, it sounds like you’ll need to play in Big Mouth to make up for this.

-Beyond that though, I also like how from a story standpoint it’s nonverbally expressed that what’s going on is Andy wants something different than his coworkers.
-Jay, Cal, and David are all ultimately wanting Andy to have sex of course, but the thing is that Andy really wants somebody to love like Freddie Mercury.
+Beyond that though, I also like how, from a story standpoint, it’s nonverbally expressed that Andy wants something different than his coworkers.
+Jay, Cal, and David are all wanting Andy to have sex, of course, but the thing is that Andy just wants somebody to love, like Freddie Mercury.
 Also, as an asexual person, I can guarantee you that sex and love are not the same thing.
-What works pretty well about the pacing of this movie as well is that at around the time you might be noticing this disconnect is when a new character enters the picture in the form of Trish (played by Catherine Keener).
-She just so happens to be a character that finds herself attracted to Andy and both Steve Carrell and Catherine Keener play so well off of each other that I truly believe they’re made for each other.
+What works pretty well about the pacing of this movie is that at around the time you might be noticing this disconnect is when a new character enters the picture in the form of Trish (played by Catherine Keener).
+She just so happens to be a character that finds herself attracted to Andy.
+Both Steve Carrell and Catherine Keener play so well off of each other that I truly believe they’re made for each other.
 In every scene they’re together you can just feel how similar their personalities are, what Trish likes about Andy, what Andy likes about Trish, and what makes them want to make this relationship work.
 Part of this may be due to the fact that Catherine Keener hadn’t acted in many comedies at the time and in fact was only just coming off of two very dramatic roles in The Ballad of Jack and Rose and The Interpreter, so you feel her dedication to the craft every time she’s on screen.
 Also, she is pretty funny.
 The argument she has with her daughter Marla (played by Kat Dennings) later in the movie always makes me laugh.

 What really gives Andy and Trish more time to be cute in the movie is when their first date goes horribly wrong once it gets to them having sex at Trish’s house and her kids walk in on them.
 After this bit of embarrassment, both Andy and Trish agree that they don’t need to have sex in order to be happy together prompting Andy to propose that they won’t even think about it until after they’ve had 20 dates together.
 This leads to a montage of the two of them spending time together and just generally enjoying each other’s company which always makes me smile, because if I’m being honest, it’s these kinds of moments I always think about when I think of two people in love.